 SWMF Runs on Request

 To run the SWMF you will need access to a Linux/Unix/OSX computer with a Fortran compiler.
 Large applications will require many CPU cores and the Message Passing Interface (MPI) library.
-If you do not have access to a computer, you may consider using the runs-on-request service of the Community Coordinated Modeling Center (CCMC) .
+If you do not have access to a large computer, you may consider using the runs-on-request service of the Community Coordinated Modeling Center (CCMC) .

 Global Ionosphere Thermosphere Model (GITM)